saleor/storefront/README.md

 npm i -g saleor@latest
 ```

-Set up your local storefront development environment by running `storefront create` command.
+Set up your local storefront development environment by running the `storefront create` command.
 It will take you through the process of creating a new Saleor API instance (or choosing an existing one) and connecting it to your freshly cloned local storefront setup:

 ```
 saleor storefront create